thadeetrompetter/alouatta/pages/index/02-Accomodation.md

 ## Communal area

-In the middle of the garden there's our communal area with open kitchen, showers and toilets.
-Here there's hammocks, books, wi-fi and boardgames to be enjoyed.
+In the middle of the garden there's the main building.
+Here you'll have a fully equipped communal kitchen at your disposal, as well as tidy bathrooms.
+There are hammocks, books, boardgames and free Wifi available.
+If you want you can enjoy our homemade breakfast (with ingredients from our own garden) for a fair price.

 ## Sleeping